Our History

 Al Hazelton

-Our first Assistant Pastor, Al Hazelton, joined the church in 1977 and remained in the position until 1984.
-Al provided much needed expertise to develop the sound system and established the youth group as a formal ministry of the church.
+The church's first Assistant Pastor, Al Hazelton, joined the church in 1977, and remained in the position until 1984.
+Al provided much-needed expertise to develop the sound system and established the youth group as a formal ministry of the church.

 1979